 Summer Faculty-Led Programs

-Translating Theatre Workshop, Paris, France, Cancelled for Summer 2020: Barnard’s prestigious Center for Translation Studies is returning to Paris for its third year!
-In this four-week program, students will immerse themselves in French culture by attending theater performances and navigating daily life as a Parisian, all while working collaboratively on translating French plays into English with a foremost practitioner.
-Classes will be held in Columbia University’s historic Reid Hall and students have the option of living with a French family or in an apartment in the city.
+Translating Theatre Workshop, Paris, France, Summer 2023: Barnard’s prestigious Center for Translation Studies is returning to Paris after a pandemic-related hiatus of two years!
+In this four-week program, students will immerse themselves in French culture by attending theater performances and navigating daily life as a Parisian, all while working collaboratively on translating French plays into English with Barnard faculty member Laurie Postlewate, a foremost practitioner.
+Classes will be held in Columbia University’s historic Reid Hall.

-Barnard Archaeology Field School Cancelled for Summer 2020: The Barnard Department of Anthropology is pleased to announce its 2020 summer field program, designed to provide students with training in the methods of archaeology and oral history while studying the rich indigenous and settler histories of the American Southwest.
-Work alongside Prof. Fowles and his colleagues in beautiful northern New Mexico and help write new histories of the past while serving communities in the present.
+Barnard Archaeology Field School Summer 2022: The Barnard Department of Anthropology Archaeology Field School is designed to provide students with training in the methods of archaeology and oral history while studying the rich indigenous and settler histories of the American Southwest.
+Work alongside Barnard faculty member Severin Fowles and his colleagues in beautiful northern New Mexico and help write new histories of the past while serving communities in the present.